josephedward/everything-api/README.md

 The Everything API is a thought experiment and learning exercise that explores the potential of OpenAI's GPT model to generate web content dynamically based on URL paths.
 The concept is simple: any path entered into the URL becomes a query that is sent to the GPT model, which then generates the content for the resulting page on the fly.

-This project is primarily a learning exercise and was inspired by this [tutorial video](https://www.youtube.com/watch?v=M2uH6HnodlM).
-It aims to demonstrate the power and potential of GPT models in creating highly dynamic and flexible web applications.

 ## How It Works

 When a request is made to a certain path, that path is treated as a prompt for the GPT model.
 The model then generates a page of content based on that prompt, which means every page is unique and is generated dynamically based on the user's query.